award

 Punitive damages are generally not recoverable in wrongful death cases in California.

-Damages are categorized as either economic (quantifiable losses like medical expenses and lost income) or non-economic (more subjective losses like emotional pain).
+Damages are categorized as either economic (quantifiable losses, such as medical expenses and lost income) or non-economic (more subjective losses, such as emotional pain).
 An experienced wrongful death attorney in Burbank can help ensure both types of damages are accurately assessed and maximized.

 Statute of Limitations for Wrongful Death in Burbank